Storidge/cio-faq/general.md

 We are waiting for Centos 8 to drop before adding support for both RHEL8 and Centos 8.
 This is expected to happen early Q4.

-### Does Storidge have training resources where I can learn more or share with others?
+### Does Storidge have training resources?
+Where I can learn more or share with others?

 Yes, you can get an overview of the key capabilities and benefits of the CIO software through our [Introduction](https://guide.storidge.com/what_is_cio/introduction.html).